Quick Answer

 Does a Faraday cage need to be grounded to work?

-No. Grounding is not required for electromagnetic shielding.
+No. Grounding isn’t required for electromagnetic shielding.
 The cage redistributes incoming energy around its conductive surface regardless of whether it’s grounded.
-Grounding is for static discharge and lightning protection, which is a separate concern.
+Grounding is for static discharge and lightning protection — a separate concern entirely.

 Can aluminum foil really block an EMP?

 Properly layered heavy-duty aluminum foil can attenuate RF energy at many frequencies.
-For meaningful EMP protection for electronics, you need at least three complete layers with tightly folded seams and no punctures.
-Single-layer kitchen foil is not sufficient — I’ve verified this through direct testing.
+For meaningful EMP protection, you need at least three complete layers with tightly folded seams and no punctures.
+Single-layer kitchen foil isn’t sufficient — I’ve verified this through direct testing multiple times.

-Before you close the lid and walk away, verify every item on this list:
+Before you close that lid and walk away, verify every item here:

 • All devices insulated from metal surfaces with cardboard, foam, or anti-static bags